 It is closer to wilderness in that literal sense but also because the occupant of that now vacant land—Sam, a sculptor who works in wood and a standout for me among multiple compelling characters the novel follows—has himself grown more wild and primal following the loss of his wife in the fire, venturing more often now into those woods that “used to scare him in the dark.”
 Some of his neighbors grow wilder in their own ways, too, and the novel follows the escalating tensions of the community toward Henry—who persists in being present at the scene of his crime to make amends—but also toward each other, as divergent long-term reactions to the menace and loss of the fire manifest, and characters emerge from their own scarified husks.

 Appropriate to a novel about aftermath rather than action, Fellow Mortals is a reflective novel interspersed with moments of more immediate violence and risk that arise organically rather than feeling forced for the sake of advancing a plot.
 Mahoney excels at juggling the darker possibilities at the edges of his characters’ lives without making them seem predetermined or telegraphed, and the directness of his style—reminiscent of Stewart O’Nan, whose blurb sits above the title on the book’s cover—is deftly but unobtrusively poetic.
-There is always a sense of options open, of other ways events could turn, which lends the novel with its diverse shades of grief a feeling of rich, humane wholeness.subscribe to Ploughshares?
+There is always a sense of options open, of other ways events could turn, which lends the novel with its diverse shades of grief a feeling of rich, humane wholeness.Might we be so bold as to suggest that you subscribe to Ploughshares?